yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Now, some general recommendations.

+Having a save from previous Switch Pokémon games will unlock special clothing options past the tutorial.

-We measured a slim performance improvement on the (currently) latest 22.2.1 AMD Windows drivers.
+We measured a slim performance improvement on the (currently) latest 22.2.1 AMD Windows drivers and as mentioned, a 24% boost with the 511.65 Nvidia Windows driver.
 Chad Vulkan 1.3 giving a hand.

 Regarding GPU accuracy, while Normal produces the highest performance, High provides proper particle rendering, so if you want the extra accuracy and have the performance to spare, stick to high.